LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Results

 \subsection{Architecture-level performance of GKP-based magic-state injection}

-We begin by evaluating the performance of a repeat-until-success (RUS) logical $T$-gate injection protocol implemented using GKP-encoded photonic qubits and protected by an outer surface code.
-The analysis is conducted at the architecture level, incorporating effective noise models for finite squeezing, photon loss, and logical depolarization, while avoiding explicit decoder or syndrome simulation.
+Evaluation begins with the performance of a repeat-until-success (RUS) logical T-gate injection protocol implemented using GKP-encoded photonic qubits and protected by an outer surface code.The analysis is conducted at the architecture level, incorporating effective noise models for finite squeezing, photon loss, and logical depolarization, while avoiding explicit decoder or syndrome simulation.

 Figure~\ref{fig:success_vs_squeezing} shows the RUS success probability as a function of the squeezing proxy for several baseline loss values and surface-code distances.
-Across all loss regimes considered, the success probability increases monotonically with squeezing and remains high ($\gtrsim 0.9$) even at moderate squeezing levels.
+Across all loss regimes considered, the success probability remains high ($\gtrsim 0.9$) and shows a weak upward trend with squeezing (within Monte Carlo fluctuations).
 Increasing the surface-code distance has only a weak effect on the success probability itself, indicating that the RUS dynamics are primarily governed by the injection circuit and heralded loss rather than by outer-code suppression.